protopopov1122/8SMC1/README.md

 * cover all USMC API with C++ wrappers
 * write high-level API to use with this wrappers
 * make command-line inteface usable with reasonable command aliases, parameters etc.
-* implement subset of G-Code to execute on top of this API
+* implement subset of G-Code and function graphs to execute on top of this API
 * integrate this project with useful tools like AutoCAD, Inkscape G-Code plugin For more detailed info see TODO.